-A selection from the following list may be brought into the Hospital per visit (not per person) to be consumed at a later stage)
+Please be mindful of the quantity and size of items you bring-generally, only what would be consumed within a week.
+A selection from the following list may be brought into the Hospital per visit to be taken to the ward.
+Note - not per person for consumption at a later stage.

-- Fruit with peeling skins (e.g. apples, oranges, satsumas, bananas, pears).
-No large fruits such as watermelon or pineapple are allowed as these cannot be prepared for patients on site. - One container of soft fruit (which may require refrigeration) e.g. blueberries / strawberries / plums / cherries.
-Please remove any net bags used to transport fruit. - One individual bag of dried fruit or nuts (maximum 500g). - Three bottles (maximum 1.5 litre each) no added sugar drinks (squash, fizzy drinks and water). - Six UHT (long life) cartons of fruit juice / smoothie (maximum 250ml each). - Teabags, coffee and other manufacturer sealed sleeves of hot drinks (e.g. malted milk, hot chocolate, Bovril). - Four individual pots of UHT (long life) desserts (e.g. custard, yoghurts, rice, fruit tubs). - One plastic container of preserves e.g. jams, spreads (chocolate, peanut, honey) which do not require refrigeration after opening. - Four standard chocolate bars or packets of sweets (e.g. mints, gums). - One packet of sweet/savoury biscuits or crackers. - One small pack / box of individual cakes / cereal bars (maximum 6 items/portions) - Six individual standard bags of crisps / savoury snacks (e.g. Bombay Mix, mini crackers). - One box of breakfast cereal.
+- Fresh fruit with peeling skins (e.g. apples, oranges, satsumas, bananas, pears).
+No large fruits such as watermelon or pineapple as these cannot be prepared/cut up for patients on site. - One container of soft fruit (which may require refrigeration) e.g. blueberries / strawberries / plums / cherries.
+Please remove any net bags used to transport fruit. - One individual bag of dried fruit or nuts (maximum 500g). - Three bottles (maximum 1.5 litre each) of no added sugar drinks (squash, fizzy drinks and water). - UHT (long life) cartons of fruit juice / smoothie (maximum 250ml each). - Teabags, coffee and other manufacturer sealed sleeves of hot drinks (e.g. malted milk, hot chocolate, Bovril). - Individual pots of UHT (long life) desserts (e.g. custard, yoghurts, rice, fruit tubs). - One plastic container of preserves e.g. jams, spreads (chocolate, peanut, honey) which do not require refrigeration after opening (not over 1kg) in size). - Four standard chocolate bars or packets of sweets (e.g. mints, gums). - One packet of sweet/savoury biscuits or crackers. - One small pack / box of individual cakes / cereal bars (maximum six items/portions). - Six individual standard bags of crisps / savoury snacks (e.g. Bombay Mix, mini crackers). - One box of breakfast cereal.